acquia/blt/docs/install/adding-to-project.rst

       cp vendor/acquia/blt/subtree-splits/blt-project/.gitignore .

-#. (optional, but recommended) Replace your ``composer.json`` with Acquia BLT's
+#. (*Optional*, but recommended) Replace your ``composer.json`` with Acquia
-   template ``composer.json``, and re-add any packages or other configuration you want to preserve from your existing ``composer.json``:
+   BLT's template ``composer.json``, and re-add any packages or other configuration you want to preserve from your existing ``composer.json``:

    .. code-block:: bash

       cp vendor/acquia/blt/subtree-splits/blt-project/composer.json .

 #.
-Acquia BLT will have placed new files in your project directory.
+Acquia BLT will place new files in your project directory.
 Review all
    new and modified files and commit them to Git.

 #.
 Run ``blt doctor`` to diagnose any potential remaining issues requiring
    manual intervention.

 #.
-Continue with the installation instructions immediately following the
+Continue with the installation instructions directly following the
    ``composer create-project``-based step in :doc:`/blt/install/creating-new-project/`.

 ..
-Next review date 20200417
+Next review date 20201223